 At the time of this writing, Placewise is two weeks away from a beta launch of what we believe is the world's first fully integrated digital marketplace for a shopping centre.
 It has live product feeds and inventory data from tenants, and consumers can buy across retailers in one consolidated payment and one consolidated delivery or pick up at the shopping centre.

 This industry first project has already led to multiple next projects with the same scope, both in Europe and the US.
 One of them is a new development opening this Autumn.
-In the floor plan they have allocated floor space in the central area to marketplace fulfilment.
+In the floor plan they have allocated floor space in the central area to marketplace fulfillment.

-There are more and more examples of partnerships between e-commerce vendors and shopping centre owners related to fulfilment.
+There are more and more examples of partnerships between e-commerce vendors and shopping centre owners related to fulfillment.
 In the most extreme examples, the projects include conversion of shopping centre property to become partially warehouses for

 1. Buy online and pick up in store